kwameopareasiedu/firedeck/README.md

-The runtime is a [Turbo](https://turborepo.dev/) monorepo which lives at `.firedeck/runtime` and contains [Vite](https://vite.dev/) applications for each client module, and a single [Firebase cloud functions app](https://firebase.google.com/docs/functions) for all backend modules.
+The runtime is a [Turbo](https://turborepo.dev/) monorepo which lives at `.firedeck/runtime` and contains [Vite](https://vite.dev/) applications for each client module, and a single [Firebase cloud functions apps](https://firebase.google.com/docs/functions) for each backend module.

+> ⚡ **Important Note**
+>
-This monorepo application is completely managed by Firedeck so you don't need to worry about it.
+> - _The runtime application is managed by the Firedeck compiler.
+Any manual changes will be
+    overwritten._

 ## Client SDK

 Firedeck also generates a client SDK source files based on the modules.
 This package provides utilities which connect the frontend and backend module component.

-The package lives at `modules/sdk/client`.
+The client SDK lives at `modules/sdk/client`.
 Because it is part of the user code, IDE auto-complete and intellisense work out of the box and can also be commited to version control if you so wish.

 > ⚡ **Important Note**
 >
-> - _Code in `modules/sdk/client` is managed by the Firedeck compiler.
-Any manual changes would be
+> - _The client SDK is managed by the Firedeck compiler.
+Any manual changes will be overwritten._
-    overwritten._

 The client SDK contains the following files: